Members New & Past in Memoriam

 |

 Gary Langston, a resident of Kokomo, IN, was accepted into the SAR on January 20, 2025.
 Retired from Delco, Gary has lived in Kokomo for more than 60 years.
 He is married with six children, including Cindy Cummins, Jay Cummins’ wife.
 Gary is a descendant of Solomon Langston of Laurens, South Carolina, serving under Colonel Wolford and General Williamson.
+The chapter morns the death of Gary who past this year, 25 October, 2025 (obituary)

 |